I-LEAD Scholarships now available

 - Supported attendance at an industry event when available

-WITH Tas has confidence in the future of tourism and industry in our state, particularly if the following scholarship recipients fulfil their career aspirations.
+WITH Tas has confidence in the future of tourism and industry in our state, particularly if the following scholarship recipients go on to fulfil their career aspirations.

 2020 WITH Tas Scholarship Winner